icinganalysis/icinganalysis.github.io/content/Carburetor and Induction Systems.md

 then of the National Bureau of Standards, in which he described the phenomena and pointed out that many unexplained airplane crashes almost certainly could be attributed to this cause.
-He describe the icing action as giving the pilot the impression that:
+He described the icing action as giving the pilot the impression that:
 "A demon was operating the throttle." [^2]

 ## "Airplane Crashes: Engine Troubles.
 A Possible Explanation".
 S. W. Sparrow, NACA-TN-55, 1921. [^3]